 - 1. Courses in the same timetable category (A F) will be taught at the same time and therefore cannot be taken together as part of a Diploma programme. - 2.
 Online courses are listed and although they are not timetabled, they are part of the curriculum.
 Students work during tuition hours on the on-line course individually.
 Each week online students will study during tuition hours for not less than four and a half hours and this equates to the number of hours of lessons for other DP subject courses. - 3.
 Dutch courses are financed by additional parental contributions and subject to availability.
+We cannot guarantee they will be available as they are outside supported.

-Timetable Categories for 2020-2022 UWCEA Moshi
+Timetable Categories for 2024-2026 UWCEA Moshi

-Category A Category B Category C Category D Category E Category F English A Literature HL or SL Swahili A Literature HL or SL Geography HL or SL Physics HL or SL Mathematics: Analysis and Approaches HL or SL Visual Arts HL or SL English A Language & Literature HL or SL School Supported Self-Taught A SL History HL or SL Biology HL or SL Mathematics: Applications and Interpretations HL or SL Theatre HL or SL English B HL or SL French B HL or SL Economics HL or SL Chemistry HL or SL Business Management HL or SL (Group 3) Swahili B HL or SL Business Management HL or SL ESS SL Chemistry HL or SL (Group 4) Swahili Ab initio, SL Music HL or SL (Group 6) Biology HL or SL (Group 4) Spanish Ab initio, SL Dutch B HL or SL
+Category A Category B Category C Category D Category E Category F English A Language & Literature HL or SL Swahili A Literature HL or SL Geography HL or SL Physics HL or SL Mathematics: Analysis and Approaches HL or SL Visual Arts HL or SL English B HL or SL School Supported Self-Taught A SL Economics HL or SL Biology HL or SL Mathematics: Applications and Interpretations HL or SL Music HL or SL French B HL or SL Business Management HL or SL Chemistry HL or SL Economics HL or SL (Group 3) Swahili Ab initio, SL Global Politics HL or SL ESS HL or SL History HL or SL (Group 3) Spanish Ab initio, SL Theatre HL or SL (Group 6) Geography HL or SL (Group 3) Chemistry HL or SL (Group 4) Dutch B (TBD) HL or SL ESS HL or SL Biology HL or SL (Group 4)